dhutapratama/docs/testing.md

 <a name="accessing-the-parallel-testing-token"></a>
 #### Accessing The Parallel Testing Token

 If you would like to access the current parallel process "token" from any other location in your application's test code, you may use the `token` method.
 This token is a unique, string identifier for an individual test process and may be used to segment resources across parallel test processes.
-For example, Laravel automatically appends this token to the end of the test databases created by each parallel testing process:
+For example, Lets automatically appends this token to the end of the test databases created by each parallel testing process:

     $token = ParallelTesting::token();